top of page

 Donations come from on-campus cafes and generous members of the Cornell community.

-Any Cornell student, faculty, and staff member can enjoy food from the Freedge — for free!
+Any Cornell student, faculty, and staff member can enjoy food from the Freedge and Free Food Pantry!

 What foods can I donate?